 - pregnant or planning to become pregnant.
-Prolonged use of tramadol hydrochloride and acetaminophen tablets during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - breastfeeding.
+Use of tramadol hydrochloride and acetaminophen tablets for an extended period of time during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - breastfeeding.
 Not recommended; it may harm your baby. - living in a household where there are small children or someone who has abused street or prescription drugs. - taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
 Taking tramadol hydrochloride and acetaminophen tablets with certain other medicines can cause serious side effects that could lead to death.